aaron-schroeder/spatialfriend/README.md

 - Implement an algorithm to smooth noisy elevation data.
 - Implement (some) tests.

-#### Position and distance algorithms

-- Publish a separate repo called [`pandas-x`](https://github.com/aaron-schroeder/pandas-x), which is the location of ongoing development of the distance calculations started here.

-#### Elevation and grade algorithms
+#### Position, distance, elevation, and grade algorithms

-- :tada: Publish a separate repo called [`py-elevation`](https://github.com/aaron-schroeder/py-elevation), which is the location of ongoing development of the elevation and grade calculations started here.
+- Publish a separate repo called [`pandas-xyz`](https://github.com/aaron-schroeder/pandas-xyz), which is the location of ongoing development of the distance, elevation, and grade calculations started here.

 #### Elevation data

-- :tada: Publish a separate repo called [`py-elevationquery`](https://github.com/aaron-schroeder/elevation-query), which takes over the elevation-from-GPS role of this repo and will be the location of continuing development.
+- :tada: Publish a separate repo called [`elevation-query`](https://github.com/aaron-schroeder/elevation-query), which takes over the elevation-from-GPS role of this repo and will be the location of continuing development.

 ### Current Activities